nickgrealy/game-rust-config/README.md

 Contains all the `rust` server configuration files.

-The intention is for this repo to be checked out directly to the box
+The intention is for this repo to be checked out directly onto the server (variables replaced!).
 # Setup

 Setup is basic, ownership and permissions should be applied automatically.